 Family Life Curriculum is mandated by the State of Tennessee Department of Education.
 We, as a faculty, want the parents of our students to be aware that the following issues are addressed in the sixth through eighth grades throughout the year.
-As parents, you have the opportunity to review all Family Life materials in the fall of the year at a public forum that will be announced every September.
 Parents have the option after reviewing the materials to opt their student out of such instruction.
-Please contact the school Guidance Counselor for further information.
+Please contact the school guidance counselor for further information.
 Abstinence is the basis for all our instruction.
 Community agencies assist in our instruction.
 Areas included in the curriculum:

-Abstinence is a Positive Choice Puberty and Adolescence HIV/AIDS Sexual Harassment/Date Rape Consequences of Teen Pregnancy Aspects of Dating Human Reproduction
+Abstinence is a Positive Choice Puberty and Adolescence HIV/AIDS Sexual Harassment/Date Rape

+Consequences of Teen Pregnancy Aspects of Dating Human Reproduction